lpsmodsimteam/sst-composition-tool/README.md

   - You can replicate the Grouped Component, similar to a regular Component or a sub-layout.
   - Grouped Components can be recursively nested within itself.
 - __External components:__ Support for Components written in hardware description languages, such as SystemC, PyRTL, and Verilog.
 This support would be an integration of the [SST Interoperability Tool](https://github.com/lpsmodsimteam/SIT).
-- __Advanced command line options:__ Support advanced CLI arugments, such as splitting Components with `-n`.
+- __Advanced command line options:__ Support advanced CLI arguments, such as splitting Components with `-n`.